garden-io/garden/examples/k8s-deploy-shared-manifests/README.md

 type: kubernetes
 name: api
 source:
-  path: ../ # <--- We set the source path of the action the root so that we can reference the manifest files
+  path: ../ # <--- We set the source path of the action to the root so that we can reference the manifest files

 spec:
   files: